attack-monkey/App-Wide-Functional-JS/README.md

 ```

 However, if we were to set this to a really high number - we'd blow the memory stack.
-For every unreturned function call, that function remains in memory.
+For every unreturned function call, that function remains in memory and eventually the system will run out.

-To prevent this - make sure that your program is in strict mode and you use return...
+To prevent this - make sure that your program is in strict mode and you return a result.
+This tells garbage collection that the function is no longer required in memory.

 ```javascript